+The Committee for Transactions with Related Parties comprises three independent directors.
 The Committee, appointed according to the relevant Regulation on the matter, is in charge of the preliminary exam of the Company’s transactions with related parties.
-The degree of involvement and scope of its activity is related to the significance of the transactions, as set up in the Procedure for transactions with related parties.
+The degree of involvement and scope of its activity is related to the significance of the transactions, as set up in the Procedure for Transactions with Related Parties.

 Director since April 19, 2017

-She holds a degree in law from the University of Catania, and a specialization in real estate finance.
-She has been a member of the Italian bar association since 1996.
+Degree in Law from the University of Catania.
+She has been a member of the Italian bar association since 1996, and has a specialisation in real estate finance.

-From 1996 to 2005, she worked in banking and finance at the Clifford Chance law firm (Rome – London) and the Allen & Overy law firm (Milan).
-From 2005 to 2017 she was with Lehman Brothers (London – Milan) holding various posts in the Global Real Estate Group and – since 2008 – in Administration.
-Since 2014 she has been Chief Executive Officer of Restar, a non-performing loans platform she co-founded for the US Varde Fund.
+From 1996 to 2005, she worked in banking and finance law at Clifford Chance (Rome-London) and Allen & Overy (Milan).
+From 2005 to 2017 she was with Lehman Brothers (London-Milan) holding various positions in the Global Real Estate Group and - since 2008 - in Administration.
+Since 2014 she has been Founder member and Chief Executive Officer of Restar, a non-performing loans platform for the US Varde Fund, which was sold and merged with Guber Banca, in which she served as Head of Real Estate until April 2022.

 Director since July 27, 2017

-Full professor of political economics at the Socio-Economic and Mathematical-Statistical Department (ESOMAS) at the University of Turin; scientific coordinator of the Center for Research on Pensions and Welfare Policies; vice president of the Survey of Health, Ageing and Retirement in Europe); honorary senior fellow at the Carlo Alberto College, research fellow at the Netspar Network for Studies on Pensions, Aging and Retirement and policy fellow at the Institute for the Study of Labor (IZA) in Bonn.
+Full Professor of Political Economics at the University of Turin and a member of the Accademia Europea; Scientific Coordinator of the Centre for Research on Pensions and Welfare Policies (CeRP); Vice President of SHARE-ERIC (Survey of Health, Ageing and Retirement in Europe); Honorary Senior Fellow at the Carlo Alberto College, Research Fellow at Netspar - Network for Studies on Pensions, Aging and Retirement and Policy Fellow at the IZA - Institute of Labor Economics in Bonn.

-She is also a member of the research committee of the International Network on Financial Education (INFE) of the OECD and of the scientific committee of the Observatoire de l’Epargne Européenne (Paris).
+She is also a member of the Research Committee of the International Network on Financial Education (INFE) of the OECD and of the Scientific Committee of GFLEC (Global Financial Literacy Excellence Center, Washington DC) and columnist for La Stampa.

 From November 16, 2011 to April 28, 2013 she was Minister of Employment and Social Policies, with responsibility for Equal Opportunities, in the government formed by Mario Monti.
 As Minister, she introduced reforms in pensions and the jobs market (approved by Parliament at the end of 2011 and in mid-2012 respectively).

-She has published articles on public and private pensions systems, pensions reform, the ageing population, household savings, pension and life insurance decisions.
+She has published articles on public and private pensions systems, pensions reform and the jobs market, the ageing population, household savings, pension and life insurance decisions.